aetiom/bfw-logger/README.md

 ```

-##Configuring BFW Logger
+##Configuring BFW Advanced Log

-After a successfull install, you will find in "/configs/bfw-advanced-log" two files that will help you to configure BFW Logger.
+After a successfull install, you will find in "/configs/bfw-advanced-log" two files that will help you to configure BFW Advanced Log.
 - "configs.php" is used to configure options for the logger and the log handlers.
 - "channels" allow you to create an array of channels with : channel names as key (in string), and channel log handler options as value (in \BFWLog\logOptions).